 On this last point, when we are talking about “relationships” between safety issues, consider our example chart, which has a high degree of Injury and Damage issue types.
 Such information may be indicative that damaged equipment is causing injury, and that upgrading equipment may make the operational environment safer.

-Of course, a more thorough hazard analysis of specific safety issues would need to be done to draw conclusions.
+Of course, more thorough hazard analysis of specific safety issues would need to be done to draw conclusions.
 The point is that this chart has the ability to show large-scale trends in the risk management performance of your aviation SMS.
-Shown together with other complementary performance monitoring charts, managers become better prepared to engage in fact-based decision making processes.
+Shown together with other complementary performance monitoring charts, managers become better prepared to engage in fact-based decision-making processes.

 Related Aviation Safety Chart Articles